RokasSweets/RokasSweets/README.md

 - 💞️ I’m looking to collaborate on everything.
 - 📫 You can reach me on [LinkedIn ](https://www.linkedin.com/in/rokas-razutis-94b21a257/)
 - [Jokes On You!
-100% Solar Powered ](https://jokes-on-you.trikampis.online/)
+  100% Solar Powered React app ](https://jokes-on-you.trikampis.online/)
 <!---
 RokasSweets/RokasSweets is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.